CHEM 100 Chemistry for Society 4 credits

 CHEM 102 General Chemistry II 4 credits

 This course is a continuation of the lecture portion of CHEM 101 and includes the study of solubility and acid-base phenomena in aqueous systems with appropriate lab work.
 Lectures and labs meet for 6 hours per week.
-Prerequisite: CHEM 101; Mathematics requirement- placement into MATH 201, MATH 105 with a grade of C- or higher or concurrent enrollment in MATH 105, or equivalent transfer.
+Prerequisite: CHEM 101; Mathematics requirement – Level IV placement or completion of a Level III mathematics course with a grade of C- or higher, concurrent enrollment in a Level III mathematics course, or equivalent transfer credit.

 CHEM 108 Introduction to Forensic Science 4 credits